The Vue Vite example is a runnable Vue 3 app for @vue-solana/vue.

 ConnectionwithuseConnection(). - Reading lamport balances with

-useBalance(). - Discovering browser extension wallets and Android Mobile Wallet Adapter wallets with
+useBalance(). - Discovering browser extension wallets, Android Mobile Wallet Adapter wallets, and supported iOS browser wallet entries with

 useWallets(). - Managing active wallet state with

-useSignAndSendTransaction().
-The example uses devnet by default for safe testing.
+useSignAndSendTransaction()and showing submitted vs confirmed transaction status.
+The example uses devnet by default for safe testing. - Building cluster-aware Solana Explorer links for submitted signatures.

 The app uses devnet by default.
 Devnet SOL has no real value.